Site Info in the Ouachita Mtns

 - Be considerate of others at all times.
 Think about how you can help preserve our sport in this region.

-$10 via PayPal to the 1st person who can identify the location.
+$10 via PayPal to the 1st person who can identify the location of the hang glider pilots above.
 Respond to FleaBrain if you know!